-- 1. The Development Plan comprises the Lichfield District Local Plan Strategy (2015) and saved policies of the Lichfield District Local Plan (1998) as contained in Appendix J of the Lichfield District Local Plan Strategy (2015). - 2.
+- 1. The Development Plan comprises the Lichfield District Local Plan Strategy (2015) and saved policies of the Lichfield District Local Plan (1998) as contained in Appendix J of the Lichfield District Local Plan Strategy (2015) and the Lichfield City Neighbourhood Plan (2018). - 2.
 The applicant's attention is drawn to The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012, which requires that any written request for compliance of a planning condition(s) shall be accompanied by a fee of £34 for a householder application or £116 for any other application including reserved matters.
-Although the Local Planning Authority will endeavour to discharge all conditions within 28 days of receipt of your written request, legislation allows a period of 8 weeks, and therefore this timescale should be borne in mind when programming development.
+Although the Local Planning Authority will endeavour to discharge all conditions within 28 days of receipt of your written request, legislation allows a period of 8 weeks, and therefore this timescale should be borne in mind when programming development. - 3.
+The development is considered to be a sustainable form of development which complies with the provisions of paragraph 38 of the NPPF.